Assessing Responses and Impacts of Solar intervention on the Earth system with Stratospheric Aerosol Injection (ARISE-SAI)

 Reference Simulations

-There are 10 ensemble members of “reference” or SSP2-4.5 simulations (without climate intervention) with CESM2(WACCM6) that accompany the ARISE-SAI-1.5 simulations.
+There are 10 ensemble members of “reference” or SSP2-4.5 simulations (without intervention) with CESM2(WACCM6) that accompany the ARISE-SAI-1.5 simulations.
 A 5-member reference ensemble with CESM2(WACCM6) and the SSP2-4.5 scenario was carried out as part of the CMIP6 project for years 2015 - 2100.
-Surface temperature evolution and equilibrium climate sensitivity in these simulations are described in detail in Meehl et al. (2020).
+Surface temperature evolution and equilibrium sensitivity in these simulations are described in detail in Meehl et al. (2020).
 An additional 5-member ensemble of these simulations from years 2015 - 2069 was carried out with augmented high-frequency output for high-impact event analysis, as well as additional output for the land model to match the ARISE-SAI-1.5 simulations.
 A listing of all output variables is available.

 Data Location